Beams: Shear and Serviceability

 • Most standard W-shapes have compact webs (h/tw2.24E/Fyh/t_w \le 2.24\sqrt{E/F_y}) that fail by ductile shear yielding, allowing a shear coefficient Cv=1.0C_v = 1.0 and a resistance factor ϕv=1.00\phi_v = 1.00.

-• Heavy, concentrated point loads (like column bases or supports) can cause local web yielding or brittle web crippling, which may necessitate bearing stiffeners.
+• Heavy, concentrated point loads can cause local web yielding or brittle web crippling, which may necessitate bearing stiffeners.

 • Deflection calculations must always use service (unfactored) loads, not ultimate (factored LRFD) loads.